upasanakulshrestha/interest-calculator/README.md

 use /create to create the account can fetch the account based on accountId and bsb

-use daily to read the daily end-of-day message which returns amount with interest for day (assumed the interest as 0.01) // still under progress,
+use /dailyRequest to read the daily end-of-day message which returns amount with interest for day (assumed the interest as 0.01) save the daily end of day details under AccountHistory table only for accounts present in account_details table

 TODO:
-1. save the daily end of day details under AccountHistory table
-2. on month end day for each records present under AccountHistory, return the last amount present in the table for all accounts.
+1. on month end day for each records present under AccountHistory, return the last amount present in the table for all accounts.